Directories

 Credentials: Ph.D.

-Dr. Boudreault is a Research Scientist at Gallaudet University.
+Dr. Boudreault is an Associate Professor at Gallaudet University.
 He is a native user of Langue des Signes Québécoise and is also fluent in American Sign Language, English, and French.
 Boudreault earned his Ph.D. in Educational Psychology from the University of Manitoba at Winnipeg, a M.Sc. degree in Communication Sciences and Disorders from McGill University, and a B.A. degree in Linguistics from Université du Québec à Montréal.
 With over two decades of experience, he has made significant contributions to the fields of sign language teaching and Deaf Studies in both Canada and the United States.
 He is currently the director of the Gesture Literacy Knowledge Studio and Executive Editor of Deaf Studies Digital Journal, a multilingual and multimodal academic publication.

 Dr. Boudreault has established a reputation for his collaborative efforts with scholars on a diverse array of research topics, all centrally related to the Deaf community and sign language.